 MARLANT - Maritime Forces Atlantic.
 The east coast formation of the Canadian Navy.

 Marlin Spike - A metal spike or part of the Seaman's knife used to open up the lay of a rope for splicing.
-Older sailors used to refer to the ideal sailor as "having every finger a marlin spike".
+Older sailors would often refer to the ideal sailor as "having every finger a marlin spike".

 Marline - A loosely twisted, two-line light cordage used especially for seizing and as a covering for wire rope.
 Its most common variant is tarred marline.